Does Church Attendance Get You To Heaven?

 In a healthy church, some people are regularly out on the streets telling passersby of the Savior who loves them, and others are calling on old friends and sharing the gospel with them.
 In a healthy church, everyone has a burden, a burning desire, to see others know Jesus.

-A healthy church is a Bible-learning church; a healthy church is a praying church; a healthy church is a worshipping church; a healthy church is a loving church, and a healthy church is an evangelizing church.
+A healthy church is a Bible-learning church, also a praying church, a worshiping church; a loving church, and a healthy church is an evangelizing church.
 When looking for a church home, make sure you look for these things.

 - Solid Biblical teaching